-'''

-rosrun camera_calibration cameracalibrator.py --size [SIZE] --square [SQUARESIZE] image:=/ardrone/fro
+rosrun camera_calibration cameracalibrator.py --size [SIZE] --square [SQUARESIZE] image:=/ardrone/from the square state of the state of

-'''

 After successful calibration, press the commit button in the UI.
 The driver will receive the data from the camera calibration node, then will save the information by default in ~/.ros/camera_info/ardrone_front.yaml.
 From this point on, whenever you run the driver on the same computer this file will be loaded automatically by the driver and its information will be published to appropriate camera_info topic.
 Sample calibration files for AR-Drone 2.0's cameras are provided in data/camera_info folder.